Nonreciprocal Current-Induced Zero-Resistance State in Valley-Polarized Superconductors

 We expect that the actual switching occurs in a finite current strength, in contrast to Fig.~\ref{fig:pd_j}(a).
-This is because there should be some domain pinnings as well as the variation in strength and direction of the current density each domain feels.
-The latter can occur by the current-path meandering, which is ubiquitous in percolating superconductivity and is particularly relevant to Moir\'e superconductors~\cite{Yankowitz2019-wd,Uri2020-aj,Lau2022-cs,Balents2020-ke}.
-These effects would broaden the transition lines between different FF states, and we expect the $(I_x,I_y)$ phase diagram as in Fig.~\ref{fig:pd_j_random}(a).
-Herein, the white region indicates multi-domain states and thus is resistive, and its width $\delta I$ is phenomenologically introduced as a measure of randomness.
-The current-resistivity relation for $I_x$ would look like Fig.~\ref{fig:pd_j_random}(d), whose detailed shape can depend on the domain details.
-An interesting prediction is the reciprocal CIZR as in Fig.~\ref{fig:pd_j_random}(e), which is expected in the current in the $y$ direction by the switching to $\bm{q}_1$ and $\bm{q}_2$ states in $I_y>0$ and $I_y<0$, respectively.
+This is because there should be some domain pinnings as well as the variation in strength and direction of the current density each domain {experiences}.
+The latter can occur by the current-path meandering, which is ubiquitous in percolating superconductivity and is particularly relevant to moir\'e superconductors~\cite{Yankowitz2019-wd,Uri2020-aj,Lau2022-cs,Balents2020-ke}.
+These effects would broaden the transition lines between the different FF states, and we expect the $(I_x,I_y)$ phase diagram as in Fig.~\ref{fig:pd_j_random}(a).
+Here, the white region indicates multidomain states and thus is resistive, and its width $\delta I$ is phenomenologically introduced as a measure of randomness.
+The current-resistivity relation for $I_x$ would look like Fig.~\ref{fig:pd_j_random}(d), whose detailed shape can depend on the domain details, qualitatively explaining the nonreciprocal CIZRS observed in the experiment~\cite{Lin2022-cz}.
+An interesting prediction is the reciprocal CIZRS as in Fig.~\ref{fig:pd_j_random}(e), which is expected when a current {flows} in the $y$ direction {due to} the switching to $\bm{q}_1$ and $\bm{q}_2$ states in $I_y>0$ and $I_y<0$, respectively.

 Note that bulk nematicity has been observed in twisted trilayer graphene/WSe$_2$~\cite{Zhang2024-ec, Lin2022-cz, Siriviboon2021-un}.
-In its presence, the $(I_x,I_y)$ phase diagram would be shifted by $I_{\rm nem}$, that is, a current scale corresponding to $\bm{j}_{\rm nem}$, leading to the phase diagrams as in Figs.~\ref{fig:pd_j_random}(b) and (c).
-Interestingly, a substantial SDE with a mono-domain configuration is expected instead of CIZR for $I_{\rm nem}\lesssim \delta I$ as in Fig.~\ref{fig:pd_j_random}(c).
-This is consistent with the experiment~\cite{Lin2022-cz}, where both huge SDE and CIZR have been observed depending on the Moir\'e filling and displacement field.
+In its presence, the $(I_x,I_y)$ phase diagram would be shifted by $I_{\rm nem}$, that is, a current scale corresponding to $\bm{j}_{\rm nem}$, leading to the phase diagrams as in Figs.~\ref{fig:pd_j_random}(b) and \ref{fig:pd_j_random}(c).
+Interestingly, a substantial SDE with a monodomain configuration is expected instead of the CIZRS for $I_{\rm nem}\lesssim{-} \delta I$ as in Fig.~\ref{fig:pd_j_random}(c).
+This is consistent with the experiment~\cite{Lin2022-cz}, where both huge SDE and CIZRS have been observed depending on the moir\'e filling and displacement field.
+Such a state naturally accompanies a significant anisotropy in the critical current, which also agrees with a recent experiment~\cite{Zhang2025-fh}.